-Before you enter a state or federal prison–jail, you will have many questions about prison life, and your attorney does not have the practical answers, because your lawyer has not experienced life in prison.
+Before you enter a local, state, or federal prison–jail, you will have many questions about prison life, and your attorney does not have the practical answers, because your lawyer has not experienced life in prison.
 As a prison consultant, I can help you.

 I know this, because I was a criminal defense attorney.
 I did not have a real understanding of prison life, until I was an inmate.
 Only a former inmate can help you prepare for daily life in prison.
 You will learn from your prison consultant about co-existing with your bunk mate, surviving the gangs, prison taboos, religious issues, medical care, and other complexities of daily prison life.